mirmsilva/reading-notes/markdown.md

 I also learned to hot to link other webpages

-Here is the link to learn more about [Harry Potter] (https://www.wizardingworld.com/collections/starting-harry-potter)
+The link to learn more about Harry Potter is [here](https://www.wizardingworld.com/collections/starting-harry-potter)